meant-ion/TuringMod/README.md

 	- !flush: cleans out the whole of the prompt for the bot's posting function through OpenAI's GPT-3 API and the number of lines posted so far.

-	- !editgame: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)
+	- !editgame: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)\
+				 * most likely to become a similar block of code to change the title/tags for a stream

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat
 			note: disabled until approved for release by OpenAI.